joshmerritt/WebsiteAnimation/README.md

     - The thumbnail will only load the page if it passes through the goal posts
     - An invisible barrier will surround the menu/goal in order to only allow access through the goalposts
     - Each thumbnail will have an information page
+    = Categories will be dynamically derived from the project text files
-    - Each subcategory for the menu will be clickable
+    - Each category for the menu will be clickable
     - The names of the subcategories should be ordered in descending length
-    - The playfield should adjust to screensize
+    - The playfield should always fill the screen
     - There should be an about footer
     - Info pages should contain images, descriptions, and/or links
     - There should be a boundary outside the playfield to deflect the ball back